• All Sites:

 We serve tons of churches every summer with kids camp and we love having experienced kids at camp and also first timers!
 For more information about CentriKid Camps visit www.centrikid.com and contact us with any questions you have along the way.

-Jeremy Echols leads the CentriKid Camps team and manages the LifeWay Kids events.
+Jeremy Echols leads the CentriKid Camps team and manages the Lifeway Kids events.
 He, his wife Emily, and their precious daughter love their church, their neighborhood, and spending time together.
 Jeremy loves to read, watch sports, and grill burgers.

-Sign Up for Our Newsletter
+Sign Up

-Get the Digital Magazine Get the Print Magazine
+Get the Print Magazine

-Subscribe to Blog via Email
+Subscribe to Blog

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.